Trackers are some of my favorite Bullet Journal page ideas, and in this post, we’ll discuss water tracking and how it can help you.

 - Infuse water

 I find that often I feel like soda instead of water because water has no flavor and is a pretty dull drink.
-Try to infuse your water with lemon, cucumber, mint.
+Try to infuse your water with lemon, cucumber, and mint.
 It will still be water, but with more fun to it.

 - Have a glass before and/or after a meal

-Meals are something we forget less often, so why not connect your water drinking habits with food?
+Meals are something we forget less often, so why not connect your water-drinking habits with food?
 That alone should give you around six glasses of water already easily scheduled in your day.

 - Carry a water bottle with you

 Try filling out a bottle with all the water you need to drink during the day and just carrying it with you, finishing it throughout the day.
 These will help you stay motivated and come in many cute designs.